The Best Way to Change Car Insurance Companies

 Switching car insurance companies can save you hundreds of dollars a year, and it won't cost you anything to shop around for cheaper rates.

-You can switch your car insurance at any time, not only when your insurance policy is up for renewal.
-Even if you’ve paid for your car insurance yearly, you can still get a prorated refund if you cancel your policy midyear — although you may need to pay a small fee, depending on your current insurance company.
+You can switch your car insurance at any time, not just when your insurance policy is up for renewal.
+So even if you pay for your car insurance yearly, if you decide to cancel your current policy, you'll be able to get a prorated refund — although you may need to pay a small fee, depending on your current insurance company.

 Find Cheap Auto Insurance Quotes in Your Area